adieu/django-mediagenerator/README.rst

 Python/pyjs_, CoffeeScript_, and much more.
 Visit the `project site`_ for more information.

-Most important changes in version 1.10
+Most important changes in version 1.10.3
 =============================================================

-* Added Compass support to Sass filter.
-You now have to install both Compass and Sass.
-Import Sass/Compass frameworks via ``manage.py importsassframeworks``.
-* Fixed CoffeeScript support on OSX
+* Fixed lots of unicode issues
-* Fixed support for non-ascii chars in input files

 See `CHANGELOG.rst`_ for the complete changelog.